isaiah-gordon/isaiah-gordon/README.md

 - 👋 Hi, I’m @isaiah-gordon
+- 🍟 I'm an Operations Technology Professional at McDonald's
 - 👀 I’m interested in the world wide web
 - 🌱 I’m currently learning Three.JS
 - 💞️ I’m looking to collaborate on cool web apps